felipedelatorre/data-structures-and-algorithms/code-challenges/401/dataStructures/quickSort/LECTURE-NOTES.md

-# Merge Sort
+# Quick Sort
 ## Learning Objectives
-Merge sort is one of the most popular sorting algorithms today and it uses the concept of divide and conquer to sort a list of elements.
-Meaning, it will divide the bigger problem into smaller problems and then solve each of the small problems in order to solve the bigger problem that we started out with. <sup>1<sup>
+Quick Sort algorithm is one of the most used and popular algorithms in any programming language.
+But, if you are a JavaScript developer, then you might of heard of sort() which is already available in JavaScript.
+Then, you might have been thinking what the need of this Quick Sort algorithm is.
+To understand this, first we need what is sorting and what is the default sorting in JavaScript. <sup>1<sup>

 ## Lecture Flow
 * Diagram